Written byJenny Zeng

-You may receive the low memory on Mac error message while browsing the web or after installing freeware or unauthorized application bundled with a potentially unwanted program (PUA).
+You may receive the low memory on Mac error message while browsing the web or after installing freeware or unauthorized application bundled with a potentially unwanted program (PUA) such as Secure Search.

 Once these harmful programs are installed, it's hard for an average user to get rid of them because they have helper components that allow them to reinstall after being removed.
 That's why we made this complete guide to help you fix the "Your computer is low on memory" virus on Mac.